admchm/LearnPythonTheHardWay/README.md

 1. **Reference Material**: This code serves as a valuable reference for understanding and revisiting concepts learned during the course.
 2. **Learning Resource**: It acts as a useful resource for others who might be taking the same course or looking for examples of Python code based on **Learn Python The Hard Way**.

-## Usage

-Feel free to browse through the files and folders to find the specific exercises or study drills you are interested in.
-Each file is self-contained and follows the progression of the course, making it easy to follow along.

-## Contribution

-While this repository primarily serves as a personal reference, contributions are welcome if you have suggestions for improvements or additional resources that complement the existing material.

 ## Contact

 If you have any questions or need further information, please feel free to reach out.